LiveDierepeater/ThunderOfSteel/README.md

   taking terrain like forests into account.
 When units are blocked by terrain, their sight range is reduced accordingly.
 - Dynamic Range: Depending on the terrain and unit type, the visibility range can dynamically adjust.
+  So the possible view range of a unit is reduced in a direction when i.e. a forest is in the way.

 Spatial Hashing:
 ----------------